Aimée Kabila Mulengela: Assassination

 Aimée Kabila Mulengela was killed in front of her children at her home in Mont Ngafula, Kinshasa, in the early morning of 16 January 2008.

 The morning before the killing the armed men in Congolese National Police uniforms who were posted to guard the home were removed.

 She appears to have been tortured before being shot by two armed men who broke into her home.

 According to her children and neighbors several jeeps were parked outside the house at the time, and the body at the morgue showed stab wounds and marks of torture.

-She was survived by six children: Astrida Kabila (aged 15), Branly Kabila (13), Petit-Aimé Kabila (10), Mechak Kabila (8), Victor Kabila (6) and Victorine Aline Bamba (3).
+She was survived by six children: Astrida Kabila (aged 15), Branly Kabila (13), Petit-Aimé Kabila (10), Mechak Kabila (8), Victor Kabila (6) and Victorine Aline Kabila (3).

 Before her murder Aimée Kabila had been asking questions about the future of the property of Laurent-Désiré Kabila and the identity of his heirs.

 She said she felt threatened and asked for United Nations protection in the DRC.

 Aimée's brother, Etienne Taratibu Kabila, denounced the assassination the next day from his place of exile in South Africa, accusing the presidential guard of the killing.

 Her family were subsequently subject to threats and intimidation that made them fear claiming the body and arranging a funeral.

 Floribert Chebeya, president of VSV, which was investigating the death, said he feared that the police were trying to put pressure on him by summoning him for a road accident that had happened almost a year earlier.

 Floribert Chebeya was killed on 3 June 2010.
 He had been ordered to meet the national police chief, and had texted his wife to say he was at the police headquarters for the meeting, but it was not known what happened next.
 His partially undressed body was later found on the back seat of his own car.

 Chebeya was still investigating Aimee's death, and was involved in other activities that were unwelcome to the government.